 The real test is to see if Mr. Fearless Dining, aka Brussel sprout hater extraordinaire, will eat them.

-There are so many ingredients that you could try in this salad to change it up!
+There are so many ingredients that you could try in this easy Brussels sprout salad recipe to change it up!
 Here are a few of my favorite substitutions:

 - Sprinkle feta cheese on top of the salad.